Skip to content

 In the dark

 If you’re driving/going out, you may notice the street lights and even some traffic lights are off.
 Be vigilant.
-Definitely don’t walk around, as crime tends to be higher when petty thieves can hide in the shadows.
-You can absolutely still go out; just drive (carefully) or take an Uber.
+Don’t walk around at night, as crime tends to be higher when petty thieves can hide in the shadows.
+You should absolutely still go out; just drive (carefully) or take an Uber.

 Almost all restaurants have adapted and will be open during load shedding hours, with backup lights or romantic candles.
 However, they may not offer their full menu.
 (For instance, if they use electric ovens, no baked meals may be served; or they might only offer french-press coffee rather than espressos.)